CONGREGATION HISTORY

 ERECTED

-Due to the overwhelming benevolence of scores of people from all over the country and with insurance protection the congregation was able to construct a larger, modern meeting house.
-The new facility can seat 180 and is complete with classrooms, rest rooms, nursery, offices and a fellowship room that accommodate nearly 200 people.
+Due to the overwhelming benevolence of scores of people from all over the country and with insurance monies, the congregation was able to construct a larger, modern meeting house.
+The new facility could seat 180 and is complete with classrooms, rest rooms, nursery, offices, a fellowship room and kitchen that can accommodate nearly 200 people.
 God surely has blessed the wonderful people of the Lytle Church of Christ.
-So from that early tent meeting the Lytle congregation has grown into one of the larger congregations of the Churches of Christ from San Antonio to Laredo.
+So, from that early tent meeting, the Lytle congregation has grown into one of the larger congregations of the Churches of Christ from San Antonio to Laredo.

 CONGREGATION